-Peru's economy was primarily state-controlled up until the 1990s, when Alberto Fujimori's government ended price controls, removed restriction of foreign investment, and sold most state ownership in private companies.
+Peru's economy was primarily state-controlled up until the 1990s, when Alberto Fujimori's government ended price controls, removed the restriction of foreign investment, and sold most state ownership in private companies.
 These reforms have led to sustainable economic growth since 1993, with the exception of the 1997 Asian financial crisis.

 Currently, Peru's economy is dominated by the service sector that accounts for 57% of its gross domestic product (GDP) followed by the agricultural sector's 26% share.
 The country is also a popular exporter of copper, gold, and zinc, with the U.S. free trade agreement helping boost trade significantly since it was introduced in April of 2006.

 The country's stock exchange, the Bolsa de Valores de Lima (BVL), is located in the nation's capital and houses the popular Indice General Bolsa de Valores (IGBVL) index that tracks the performance of the largest and most actively traded stocks.
 Notably, the index is heavily weighted towards mining stocks, as the sector represents a large portion of exports.